PonyFest/website/content/_index.md

 			<p style="font-size: 2.5em; margin: 0;">Saturday, April 25th, 2020</p>
 		</div>
 		<div>
 			<p>Thank you so much!
-Whether you were a panelist, vendor, staff, or one of our 4,000 attendees, we couldn't have done this without you.
+Whether you were a panelist, vendor, staff, or one of our 4,000 "attendees", we couldn't have done this without you.
 Thank to you all, PonyFest Online! was more successful than we ever imagined.
-So well, in fact, that we're going to do it again!</p>
+So successful, in fact, that we're going to do it again!
+Join us on Saturday, April 25th for PonyFest Online!
+2.0.</p>
 			<p>Applications for panels, vendors, and more will be going up soon!
 We will also be sending out an attendee survey shortly.</p>
 			<p>For now, you can still hang out with us in the hotel lobby <a href="https://discord.gg/nSDGJCg">on Discord</a>.</p>
 		</div>